Apple says iOS 10.2.1 has reduced unexpected iPhone 6s shutdown issues by 80%

 Currently, iPhone 7 devices are not impacted by this issue.
 It’s also important to note that there was a similar but different issue that had the same unexpected shutdown symptoms late last year that resulted in a battery recall of some devices.
 These are not the same issue or fix.

-Here is the comment they provided TechCrunch with today:
+Here is the comment they provided to TechCrunch today:

 With iOS 10.2.1, Apple made improvements to reduce occurrences of unexpected shutdowns that a small number of users were experiencing with their iPhone. iOS 10.2.1 already has over 50% of active iOS devices upgraded and the diagnostic data we’ve received from upgraders shows that for this small percentage of users experiencing the issue, we’re seeing a more than 80% reduction in iPhone 6s and over 70% reduction on iPhone 6 of devices unexpectedly shutting down.